nicholasdille/container-slides/060_security/09_rootless/stack.md

 Daemon runs as root

+Client is not authenticated by default

-Client controls daemon without authentication
+Client controls daemon without authorization

+Client can be authenticted using certificates

 ### Security issues